-Do you know how a speeding ticket will affect your insurance rates and demerit points?
+How does a speeding ticket affect your insurance rates and demerit points?

-Even a minor speeding ticket has more penalties than the fine listed on the ticket.
-Speeding tickets can affect your insurance rates and your ability to drive for years to come.
+Even a minor speeding ticket has more penalties than just the fine.
+Speeding tickets can affect your insurance and your ability to drive for years to come.

-We’ll tell you about your speeding ticket, what the penalties are and how we can fight your ticket for you.
+We’ll tell you about your speeding ticket, what the penalties are and how we can fight your ticket.
 Call OTT Legal at 1-888-668-8946 or visit the office in your area.

 Neither the court or the Police are obligated to tell you all the penalties for your speeding ticket.